 2024-2026 Julie Swedberg YOLO Research Award Recipient

-Jessica Konen, PhD, Winship Cancer Institute of Emory University, Department of Hematology and Medical Oncology
+Principal Investigator: Jessica Konen, PhD, Winship Cancer Institute of Emory University, Department of Hematology and Medical Oncology

-Project title: MiR-29 as a master regulator of anti-tumor immunity
+Project title: miR-29 as a master regulator of anti-tumor immunity

 Jessica Konen, PhD, has dedicated her scientific career to researching mechanisms of tumor growth, metastasis, drug resistance, and immune evasion in non-small cell lung cancer (NSCLC).
 Dr. Konen began this work in graduate school at Emory University in Atlanta, Georgia, in the lab of Dr. Adam Marcus, where she studied the dynamic interactions between phenotypically distinct subpopulations within a collectively invading tumor pack.
 This work created significant contributions to the field of tumor invasion and metastasis, including revealing survival dependencies of the highly invasive leader cells that can be targeted as an anti-metastatic agent for the control of NSCLC.